 The MDCC recommends base salaries for our executive officers based on multiple factors, including a competitive market analysis on a position-by-position basis.
 Annually, the MDCC reviews a comparison of each executive's prior year base salary and cash bonus opportunity, measured at the target level, to salaries and cash bonuses reported for executives with similar responsibilities at Peer Group companies.
-The MDCC does not strictly benchmark to a particular level of compensation relative to compensation levels at the Peer Group companies.
+The MDCC does not solely benchmark to a particular level of compensation relative to compensation levels at the Peer Group companies.
 Instead, the MDCC's judgment about where each executive should fall in comparison with executives with similar responsibilities at the Peer Group companies takes into account the executive's general level of experience and capability, the significance of the executive's job responsibilities to the achievement of our business strategy and company goals, and general performance over time, including demonstration of corporate values.
 On the basis of that information, including compensation at Peer Group companies, and taking into consideration the executive's base salary for the previous year or years, the MDCC recommends an appropriate base salary for each executive officer, subject to final approval by our independent directors.
 Our current base salaries reflect each individual executive's past and expected future contributions, performance, experience, specific responsibilities relative to peer benchmarks, and competitive positioning within the range around the median base salaries for our Peer Group companies.

-Dr. Kewalramani's base salary for 2022 was increased to \$1.50 million based on multiple factors, including her contributions as CEO and President since April 1, 2020, expected future contributions, experience and knowledge, and based on a comparative analysis of CEO compensation in our Peer Group.
+Dr. Kewalramani's base salary for 2023, as our CEO and President, was maintained at \$1.50 million, based on multiple factors, including her contributions as CEO and President, expected future contributions, experience and knowledge.
+We also maintained the base salaries for Dr. Altshuler, Mr. Arbuckle and Mr. Wagner based on a comparative analysis of compensation in our Peer Group.